How to Encrypt an Email in Outlook: The Complete Security Guide

 1. The "Encrypt" Button is Missing

-You are not an Office 365 subscriber.
+• You don't have an Office 365 subscription.

 2. "Digital ID Missing" Error